Breaking Free from Social Pressure - Living Without Being Bound by "Normal"

 The Pressure of "Normal"

 "Married by 30," "kids by 35," "management by 40," "own a home."
 In Japanese society, there is an unspoken timeline of things you "should" achieve by each age.
-According to a Cabinet Office survey, about 60% of people in their 20s and 30s reported feeling pressure to "meet society's expectations."
+According to a Cabinet Office survey, a majority of people in their 20s and 30s reported feeling pressure to "meet society's expectations."

 Why Social Pressure Is Harmful